 - Private investors invest with their own money, not with loans.

-If you tick all of these criteria as a private investor, then your capital gains will not be taxed.
-On the other hand, if an investor does not tick all these rules, it will be considered a professional investor.
+If you tick all of these criteria as a private investor, your capital gains will not be taxed.
+On the other hand, if an investor does not tick all these rules, he will be considered a professional investor.

 For people that tick only some of the rules, it will be up to the local tax office to decide whether they are professional investors or not.
 In practice, you would need to violate at least two of these rules to be considered a professional investor.